 A sensationalized, essentialized, overblown man and a great man are not the same things.
 Media and publicity buzz around a person, in themselves, hold no clues to the inner worth and practical contribution of the celebrity.
 Baal Thackeray’s funeral was attended by a million people.
 What does that mean?
 All that viral buzz is merely a reflection of where the whimsical citizenry’s fancy lies.
 These events, they’re staged because they entertain the middle-class (and frighten the poor).
 It’s our version of the Gladiator Games of Ancient Rome.
 Our game of dog-eat-dog.
 At the risk of getting philosophical on you, dear reader, if the spectacular Janaza is truly where our fancy lies – it must also be a mirrored image of the nation.

-Adnan R. Amin is a strategic communications consultant, and a member of the Alal O Dulal Editorial Collective.
+Adnan R. Amin is a strategic communications consultant.